Skip to content

 Optional extras

 The CLI ships with a stdlib-only runtime base (no required third-party packages) and several opt-in extras.
-Add them after the package spec in square brackets — works with all install styles above:
+Add them after the package spec in square brackets — works with any install style above:

 pipx install "mythic-vibe-cli[tui,ai]"